ebfaler/unit-3-project/README.md

-# unit-3-project
+# An Online Registration Form

- unit 3 project
+Treehouse Techdegree project 3
-In this prject I built a responsive, mobile-first registration form using a variety of HTML form elements.
+In this project I built a responsive, mobile-first registration form using a variety of HTML form elements.